matthewjmiller/mattmiller/CV.md

 “‘To Hell with Truth!’: Faith, Nihilism, and Death in Eugene O’Neill’s *The Iceman Cometh*.”
 Southwest Conference on Christianity and Literature 2008.

 ## Local Presentations

+Literary nonfiction craft talk, College of the Ozarks, february 2023.

+Panelist, "Composition Instructor Panel," College of the Ozarks Writing Center Orientation, 2022.

 Panelist, "Inductive Essay Roundtable," Ozarks Area Writing Symposium, 2022.